 Legal professional privilege

 4.63 Legal professional privilege is a term applied to the protection of confidential communications between a lawyer and a client.
-If legal advice is protected by legal professional privilege, it may be protected from disclosure under the Official Information Act 1982 and the Privacy Act 1993, and will not be required to be produced for inspection during discovery in legal proceedings (see section 9(2)(h) of the Official Information Act and section 29(f) of the Privacy Act).
+If legal advice is protected by legal professional privilege, it may be withheld under the Official Information Act 1982 and the Privacy Act 2020, and will not be required to be produced for inspection during discovery in legal proceedings.
 It is therefore important that legal professional privilege in legal advice provided to the government is maintained, and not inadvertently waived.

-- Solicitor/client privilegeapplies to communications between a lawyer and a client, where the lawyer is acting in his or her professional capacity, the communication is intended to be confidential, and the communication is for the purpose of obtaining legal advice.
+- Solicitor-client privilege applies to communications between a lawyer and a client, where the lawyer is acting in their professional capacity, the communication is intended to be confidential, and the communication is for the purpose of obtaining legal advice.

 - Legal advice should be clearly separated from policy advice, even if the two kinds of advice are provided in one document.
 Departmental lawyers are encouraged to consider carefully the role they are performing (that is, whether they are providing legal or policy advice, or both), and the way in which their advice is given and will be used.